 The biggest problem with this lighting system was that it took twenty-four men working 12-hour shifts to keep the underground factory illuminated without blowing it up.
+But unlike any other 1861 factory, this hidden one also ran 24 hours a day.

-That Consolidated Canned Food train secretly brought General Rutherford B. Hayes, in plainclothes, to the wheel replacement barn.
+That Consolidated Food Train secretly delivered General Rutherford B. Hayes, in plainclothes, to the wheel replacement barn, above Plant One.

-Hayes and Engineering General John Newton planned and managed the secret factory's construction for nearly two years.
+After Animus began blowing up Northern weapons factories, Hayes and Engineering General John Newton managed this hidden factory's construction for nearly two years.
 Most of the army's engineers had been conscripted (drafted) from the railroad industry.

 Within a thousand feet of Plant One, generals and almost everyone wore civilian clothing.
 However, dozens of uniformed army guards constantly surrounded Plant One's 88-acre site from a distance.
-You see, its only neighbor on this 12-squaremile Hill was Camp Chase.
+You see, its only neighbor on this 12-square-mile Hill was Camp Chase.